Thirteen Pieces of Homeschool Advice You Didn’t Ask For

 4. Take a shower before breakfast, then put on clothes, then lace up comfortable shoes… Now get outside, take a walk, and homeschool your children outdoors.

-5. Pick a place to keep all math books (and any other daily use books).
+5. Pick a place to keep the books you use daily.
 Do not pass go, do not eat cookies, do not leave the house, do not go to bed until all the books that go in that space (cubby hole, top of desk, under coffee table, foot locker, pantry shelf) are in that space.
 Every day.
 So tomorrow you can… homeschool your children.

 6. Brush your teeth in the morning, and brush your children’s teeth in the morning.
 Let tooth brushing signal the start of your homeschooling day…. every day.